kubrickzirconia/the-python-amusement-arcade/README.md

 ## weighted-bandit
 ONE CHANCE, ONE SPIN, ONE WIN --- CAN YOU FIND THE DIAMONDS?

 This simple fruit machine randomly selects 3 objects from a list and the player is rewarded according to how many matches are generated.
 If all three objects match, the code prints that the player has won £10.
 If two objects match, the code prints that the player has won £5.
 The diamond symbol is rare.
 If the player scores 3 diamonds, a special jackpot message is printed!
-Uploaded 21/03/2018.
+Uploaded 21/03/2019.

 ## snake-eyes
 LET IT ROLL

 A single roll bets version of the popular dice game "craps", where the players bet on the outcome of a double dice roll.
 In this version, the player puts in a bet and wins money.
 Their winners pot accumulates over the turns the player takes, but if the player loses any bets, they lose the game and all the money.
+Uploaded 27/03/2019.

 ## loaded-snake-eyes
 UMMM...
 TOTALLY LEGITIMATE DICE GAME...